umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 Remember, it is always worth working on an issue from the `Up for grabs` list or even asking for some feedback before you send us a PR.
 This way, your PR will not be closed as unwanted.

+#### Ownership and copyright

+It is your responsibility to make sure that you're allowed to share the code you're providing us.
+For example, you should have permission from your employer or customer to share code.

+Similarly, if your contribution is copied or adapted from somewhere else, make sure that the license allows you to reuse that for a contribution to Umbraco-CMS.

+If you're not sure, leave a note on your contribution and we will be happy to guide you.

 ### What can I start with?

 Unsure where to begin contributing to Umbraco?
 You can start by looking through [these `Up for grabs` issues](https://github.com/umbraco/Umbraco-CMS/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Acommunity%2Fup-for-grabs+)